Unearned revenue refers to funds a seller receives for goods or services not yet delivered to the buyer.

 Explaining Unearned Revenue in Context

-The unearned revenue concept is one of several similar concepts made necessary by accrual accounting.
+The unearned revenue concept is one of several similar ideas made necessary by accrual accounting.
 Sections below illustrate accrual concepts operating in a double entry accounting system.
 This article further explains unearned revenue in the context of related terms such as the following:

 - What is unearned revenue (deferred revenue)?